gSchool/DNA-release-2/02-Phase-1/03-devops-principles.md

 ### !challenge

 * type: checkbox
-* id: 51690316-2c2d-4381-a18d-e2975939499c
+* id: 74f5c17a-2541-11ec-9621-0242ac130002
 * title: Automated Testing
 <!-- * points: [1] (optional, the number of points for scoring as a checkpoint) -->
 <!-- * topics: [python, pandas] (optional the topics for analyzing points) -->

 ##### !question

-What of the following **do not** best explain automated testing in a DevSecOps Environment?
+Which of the following are **benefits** of automated testing in a DevSecOps environment?

 ##### !end-question

 ##### !options

-* Catches bugs and security flaws earlier
+* Bugs and security flaws are caught earlier.
-* Tests should be slower so that our enemy has the advantage
+* Automated testing is expensive to implement.
-* Eliminating rework and increasing the likelihood of continuously delivering working software within operational systems
+* Increased likelihood of continuously delivering working software within operational systems and minimizing rework.
-* End to end testing reduces risk to the overall cost, schedule and performance of the system and mission
+* Reduced risk to the overall cost, schedule and performance of the system and mission.
 ##### !end-options

 ##### !answer

-* Tests should be slower so that our enemy has the advantage
+* Bugs and security flaws are caught earlier.
+* Increased likelihood of continuously delivering working software within operational systems and minimizing rework.
-* End to end testing reduces risk to the overall cost, schedule and performance of the system and mission
+* Reduced risk to the overall cost, schedule and performance of the system and mission.
 ##### !end-answer

+### !explanation
+Automated testing does have an upfront investment cost, but has potential significant benefits and long-term cost-savings both.
+There are many examples in commercial industry that have shown value for those who choose to implement the use  of automated testing upfront.
+### !end-explanation

 <!-- other optional sections -->
 <!-- !hint - !end-hint (markdown, hidden, students click to view) -->